KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

 # Adding styles

 Let's add some styling to the HTML!
-Throughout this worksheet, if you need help choosing colors, feel free to use [Colorhunt.co](https://colorhunt.co/) or [accessible color palette generator by Venngage](https://venngage.com/tools/accessible-color-palette-generator) for accessibility friendly color palette.
+Throughout this worksheet, if you need help choosing colors, feel free to use [Colorhunt.co](https://colorhunt.co/) or [accessible color palette generator by Venngage](https://venngage.com/tools/accessible-color-palette-generator) for accessibility-friendly color palette.
 They have lots of color palette samples!

 > [!TIP]
 > Need a refresher on HTML?
 Check out the [HTML session worksheet](../../html/).